 CD units are designed to play commercially pressed 12 cm (4.75 in) audio compact discs only.
-Due to technical incompatibility, certain recordable and re-recordable compact discs may not in tape or CD mode to return to function correctly when used in Ford CD players.
+Due to technical incompatibility, certain recordable and re-recordable compact discs may not function correctly when used in Ford CD players.
 Irregular shaped CDs, CDs with a scratch protection film attached, and CDs with homemade paper (adhesive) labels should not be inserted into the CD player.
 The label may peel and cause the CD to become jammed.
 It is recommended that homemade CDs be identified with permanent felt tip marker rather than adhesive labels.
-Ball point pens may damage CDs.
+Ballpoint pens may damage CDs.
 Please contact your dealer for further information.